stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 # Register GraphqlActions

-If your application uses a DI container (such as AspNetCore's [IServiceCollection](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/dependency-injection?view=aspnetcore-5.0)), there is one class to register.
+If your application uses a DI container (such as AspNetCore's [IServiceCollection](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/dependency-injection?view=aspnetcore-5.0)), there is one class to register --

-The main class in `GraphqlToTsql` is named `GraphqlActions`, and it impelements interface `IGraphqlActions`.
+`GraphqlActions` impelements interface `IGraphqlActions`.
-You need to register that class.

-For example, if you are using AspNetCore you could register `GraphqlActions` in the `ConfigureServices` method of `Startup`.
+For example:

 ```csharp
 public class Startup